Idol School (2017 TV series)

 While sharing similarities to another Mnet survival program, Produce 101, the two shows differed in many ways including its number of participants, voting system, and number of winners that will form the final group.
 Another of the shows greatest differences was how they treated the eliminated contestants.
-In Idol School, participants where given the chance to continue studying in the 'normal class' for a chance to debut in a future group where they would continue studying in a different class off-campus (off location) under less public scrutiny.
+In Idol School, participants were given the chance to continue studying in the 'normal class' where they would continue studying in a different class off-campus (off location) under less public scrutiny, for a chance to debut in a future group.

 The show premiered on July 13, 2017, with the final episode airing on September 29, 2017.
 The new group name was revealed to be Fromis 9, meaning "From Idol School", but pronounced similar to "Promise" in Korean, and the final line means the never-ending possibilities and the promising and prosperous road ahead after graduation that would last forever.
 The new group members trained and released albums through Pledis Entertainment, while their group activities were managed by Stone Music Entertainment/Off the Record Entertainment, as a joint venture with CJ E&M.

-In August 2021, after a meeting about the group's future, Fromis 9 transferred management to Pledis Entertainment.

 Concept

 Although promoted as a survival program, Idol School, as its name suggests, was structured similarly to an actual school wherein for a total of 11 weeks, the participants will receive lessons in not only singing and dancing, but also the history of K-pop and everything that comes with being an idol in South Korea, such as mental training and appearing in public.
 Producer Shin Yu-seon stated that they started recruiting participants in April 2017.
 Only female trainees aged 13 (Korean age) and above who were not trainees of any entertainment company were allowed to join.
 The producer also clarified that former trainees and even former singers were also given the chance to participate.
 This caused some controversy as some people felt that it went against its concept of 'training ordinary students'.
 But, despite this opinion, a number of female participants who had previously trained under entertainment companies made the cut.
 Viewers voted live every episode and the students' 'grades' were completely determined by the votes.
-The decision to form a 9-person group was also decided by pre-show voting, where the choice was between 5-13.
+The decision to form a 9-person group was also decided by pre-show voting, where the choice was between 5–13.
 The cost of phone voting was 100 won, and all the money collected was donated to CJ Donors Camp.

 Super Junior member Kim Hee-chul acted as the show's 'homeroom teacher' while veteran actor Lee Soon-jae was the principal of the school.
 The participants were also taught by several teachers: Singer and S.E.S member Bada was a vocal and performance trainer along with S.M.
 Entertainment vocal trainer Jang Jin-young.
 Dance was taught by choreographer Park Jun-hee and singer Stephanie.
 Black Eyed Pilseung produced the music.
 Kim Il-jeong served as the MC for Debut Diagnostics Exams and School Entrance Ceremony.